kcbemiss/-RegisU_MSDS696_Clustering-and-Linear-Regression-with-Real-Estate-Data/README.md

 The PCA for this smaller data set resulted in 9 components.
 ![ExpVar](https://github.com/kcbemiss/RegisU_MSDS696_ClusteringAndLinearRegressionWithRealEstateData/blob/main/Images/small_pca_exvar.png)

-Running each of the clustering methods (K-Means, Hierarchical, and DBSCAN) identified that K-Means was the best method for clustering.
+Running each of the clustering methods (K-Means, Hierarchical, and DBSCAN) identified that K-Means was the best method for clustering with 6 clusters.

 Silhouette:  Closer to 1 the better
 * Best Method:  K-Means_PCA